Tuesday April 15, 2014

 Russia waged wars in the past in Chechnya in the early 2000s.
-He annexed Ossetia in Georgia in 2008, and the Western world didn't really intervene.
+Putin annexed Ossetia in Georgia in 2008, and the Western world didn't really intervene.
 He also successfully launched a cyber-attack on Estonia.
 However, Ukraine is larger and borders the EU directly.
 (CNN, Interview with Chairman of House Intelligence Committee Mike Rogers (R-Mich.)

 3 Ways It Affects You

-Sunday March 2, 2014
+Sunday April 13, 2014

 How It Affects You